MesserLab/SLiM-Extras/models/_README.txt

 Moran.slim : A SLiM implementation of a Moran model, by Philip Wolper.

+polygenic_epistasis : A folder containing a SLiM model and input files for modeling polygenic epistasis, by Hilde Schneemann.

 Recipe_14.8_Linux_1.slim, Recipe_14.8_Linux_2.slim: Modified versions of recipe 14.8 from Graham Gower.
 These fix the live plotting methodology on recipe 14.8 to work on Linux, using two different strategies; see comments in each file for more information.

 Recipe_15.10_OnLand.slim: A modified version of recipe 15.10 that shows how to draw initial positions anywhere on land in a vectorized fashion, as a demonstration of how to vectorize iterative operations.